Udaysavaliya04/GearGuard-Platform/README.md

 # GearGuard - Ultimate Maintenance Tracker

-A complete maintenance management system that runs entirely in your browser with no backend required!
+GearGuard is a maintenance management system to track equipment, maintenance requests, and teams.
+The goal is to link equipment (what), teams (who), and requests (work).

 ## 🚀 Features